hyosung11/Launch-School/Courses/JS109/glossary.md

 This example demonstrates variable scoping rules in JavaScript; specifically the fact that a variable declared in the outer scope is accessible from a nested inner scope.

-## primitive values, objects and type coercion
+## Primitive Values, Objects and Type Coercion

+### primitive values

+With (most) primitive values, the actual value of the variable gets stored in allocated memory.

 ## object properties